wolfspelz/Apollo/Apollo/README.txt

 General
 -------

+This is a MSVC 8 (2005) project.
+Why 2005?
+Because MSVC 9/10 runtime libraries, are not available on al systems and would have to be deployed additionally.
+Maybe later.

 Set Win32App as startup project
 It should just compile.
 If you run it, then it will register a new account, start the xmpp client and log in.